he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Clockwork Hunter.md

 ###  Clock-Catcher Kobolds

-A group of [[Kobold]] living in the Alkenstar sewers has created an entire enterprise out of catching clockwork hunters on patrol, dismantling them, and selling the parts back to repair shops on the surface.
-While the sewage maintenance team hasn't figured it out yet, they're getting suspicious and are about to borrow a [[Clockwork Soldier]] from the grand duchess to kill whatever is down there hunting their clockwork hunters.
+A group of [[DATABASE/ancestry/Kobold|kobolds]] living in the Alkenstar sewers has created an entire enterprise out of catching clockwork hunters on patrol, dismantling them, and selling the parts back to repair shops on the surface.
+While the sewage maintenance team hasn't figured it out yet, they're getting suspicious and are about to borrow a [[DATABASE/monster/Clockwork Soldier|clockwork soldier]] from the grand duchess to kill whatever is down there hunting their clockwork hunters.